 Likely Developments and Expected Results

 Directors continue to be mindful of enhancing shareholder return and the Group's announced Strategy will assist in achieving that goal.
-Existing projects will be delivered and the cash generated from these, together with appropriate utilisation of the Group's debt lines, will support the Strategy.
+Existing projects will be delivered and the cash generated from these will support the Strategy.

 Directors Interests